cert-manager/testing/README.md

 An example of running `pull-cert-manager-upgrade-v1-21` job locally:

-1. Remove Bazel presets from job config, so it doesn't look for Bazel cache creds
-2. Run `./prow/pj-on-kind.sh pull-cert-manager-upgrade-v1-21`
+1. Run `./prow/pj-on-kind.sh pull-cert-manager-upgrade-v1-21`
-3. Pass some cert-manager PR number when requested.
+2. Pass some cert-manager PR number when requested.
 This will be checked out.
-4. Pass 'empty' for any storage volumes when requested.
+3. Pass 'empty' for any storage volumes when requested.
-5. Retrieve kubeconfig for the kind cluster `kind get kubeconfig --name mkpod` and set KUBECONFIG
+4. Retrieve kubeconfig for the kind cluster `kind get kubeconfig --name mkpod` and set KUBECONFIG
-6. `kubectl get pods` - to get the name of the pod that is running the test
+5. `kubectl get pods` - to get the name of the pod that is running the test
-7. `kubectl logs <pod-name> -c test -f` stream the logs
+6. `kubectl logs <pod-name> -c test -f` stream the logs